spatie/guidelines.spatie.be/content/code-style/css.md

 ### Vendor folder

-Imported and customized CSS from 3rd party components (this is the syntactical Wild West).
+Imported and customized CSS from 3rd party components (this is the syntactical Wild West, you probably don't want to lint this).

 ```
-|-- fancybox.css
+|-- pikaday.css
 |-- select2.css
 `-- …
 ```